Alternatives to Incarceration for Substance Abusers

 - regular written progress reports

-In order to qualify for the ATI program, a person must be a non-violent offender (male or female) and at least 17 years old.
-Treatment must be pre-authorized by Oakland County Community Corrections.
+To qualify for the ATI program, an alternative to incarceration, a person must be a non-violent offender (male or female) and at least 17 years old.
+Oakland County Community Corrections must pre-authorize treatment.
 The program encourages judges to suspend all, or part, of a sentence to jail for participation in the program.

-Funding for the program is provided by Oakland County Community Corrections and the Prior Authorization and Central Evaluation (PACE) unit through Oakland County Community Mental Health.
+Oakland County Community Corrections and the Prior Authorization and Central Evaluation (PACE) unit provide funding for the program through Oakland County Community Mental Health.